 An Animal’s Life After Death

 All life is one.
 The divine spirit animates all who share this planet and we have responsibilities towards each other.
 You cannot divide life into watertight, rigid compartments.
 All aspects of life, man and animal, must move forward together.
-The animal cannot be left behind while man makes his evolutionary ascent-.-Silver Birch, the Indian Spirit guide, speaking through Maurice Barbanell
+The animal cannot be left while man makes his evolutionary ascent-.-Silver Birch, the Indian Spirit guide, speaking through Maurice Barbanell

-Sometimes. at night. my wife Jane sees the spirit of our dog William laying by the side of our bed.
+Sometimes, at night, my wife Jane sees the spirit of our dog William laying by the side of our bed.
 (In life, he was a very telepathic animal) He still comes back and visits her.
 I also have received hundreds of letters and e-mails from people asking if their pets have survived death, and from people who believe that they have seen their dead pet’s spirit.

-In my mediumistic work, I have frequently had cause to describe and name animals during public demonstrations or private sittings.
-Pets are often shown to me in order to add that little extra bit of evidence to the identity of the human spirit communicator.
+In my mediumistic work, I have often had cause to describe and name animals during public demonstrations or private sittings.
+Pets are often shown to me to add that little extra bit of evidence to the identity of the human spirit communicator.
 I have seen many people cry when they realize that their cherished pet is not lost forever, but will be there for them when they return to the spirit world.